 School of Nursing and Midwifery (Faculty of Health)

 Programme Lead, MSc Advanced Clinical Practitioner in Mental Health and MSc Advanced Professional Practice (Mental Health Practitioner)

-Return to Practice Nursing - Academic Assessor (Learning disability and mental health nurses)
+Return to Practice Nursing - Lecturer / Academic Assessor (Learning disability and mental health nurses)

 I grew up in Cornwall and trained as a learning disabilities nurse in Surrey and a mental health nurse in London.
 I have practiced in the UK, Australia and Canada as a clinical nurse educator, clinical nurse specialist, health services manager, nursing regulator and university lecturer.
 My clinical practice has primarily been in rural and remote community health services.
 I joined the University of Plymouth in 2019.